canada-ca/cloud-guardrails-O365/EN/02_Manage-Admin-Access.md

 ## Key Considerations

 * [ ] Implement a mechanism for uniquely identifying and authenticating organizational users, non-organizational users (if applicable), and processes (for example, username and password).
+* [ ] Prevent use of Legacy Authentication Protocols
 * [ ] Ensure multifactor authentication is enabled for all users in administrative roles
 * [ ] Ensure that between two and four global admins are designated
 * [ ] Ensure the Azure AD 'Risky sign-ins' report is reviewed at least weekly